atomicchonk/ctrlaltrange/README.md

    - Users and their privileges
    - Any specific services or configurations needed

-2. **Submit Your Request**: Click the "Generate Configuration" button to process your request.

-3. **Provide Clarification (if needed)**: If your prompt lacks essential information, the system will ask for clarification.
+2. **Upload Existing Configuration (Optional)**: You can upload an existing Ludus configuration file (.yml) or a ZIP archive containing multiple configuration files for analysis and modification.

+3. **Generate or Customize Configuration**: Choose one of these options:
+   - **Generate Configuration**: Creates a standard Ludus environment based on your requirements
+   - **REDTEAMIFY**: Generates suggestions for making your environment deliberately vulnerable for security testing
+   - **BLUETEAMIFY**: Suggests security monitoring and defensive capabilities to add to your environment

+4. **Select and Implement Features**: For Red Team or Blue Team options, you can select specific suggestions to implement in your configuration.

-4. **Download Configuration Files**: Once generated, you can download:
+5. **Download Configuration Files**: Once generated, you can download:
    - `ludus-range-config.yml`: The main Ludus configuration file
    - `README.md`: Deployment instructions and documentation
    - `ansible-roles.txt`: Information about required Ansible roles
+   - Any custom Ansible roles that were generated

-5. **Deploy Your Environment**: Follow the instructions in the generated README file to deploy your Ludus environment.
+6. **Deploy Your Environment**: Follow the instructions in the generated README file to deploy your Ludus environment.

 ## Example Prompts